-The Employer agrees to supply each employee with a copy of her current job descriptions.
+The Employer agrees to supply each employee with a copy of the employee's current job descriptions.
 Upon request, the Union and the bargaining unit Chair shall be provided copies of all job descriptions in the bargaining unit.

 ARTICLE 28 - CRIMINAL RECORDS CHECKS